 7 Then war broke out in heaven: Michael and his angels fighting against the dragon.
 Now the dragon and his angels fought back, 8 but he could not prevail, and no longer was any place found for them in heaven.
 9 So the great dragon—the serpent from of old who is called the devil and Satan, he who deceives the whole world—was thrown down to the earth, and his angels were thrown down with him.
 10 And then I heard a loud voice in heaven, saying, “Now the salvation and the power and the kingdom of our God and the authority of his Christ have come, for the accuser of our brotherhood has been thrown down—he who accuses them day and night before our God.
 11 But they overcame him through the blood of the Lamb and through the word of their testimony; and they did not love their lives4 even in the face of death.
 12 For this reason, rejoice you heavens, and all5 who dwell6 within them!
 But woe to the earth and the sea, for the devil has come down to you, filled with great wrath, knowing that his time is short.”

 Help in the Wilderness

-13 Now when the dragon saw that he had been thrown down to the earth, he pursued3 the woman who had given birth to the male child.
-14 But the two wings of the great eagle were given to the woman, so that she could fly into the wilderness to her place, there to be nourished for a time, times, and half a time away from the face of the serpent.
-15 And the serpent, following behind the woman, poured forth water from his mouth, in order to sweep her away.
-16 But the earth gave aid to woman, opening its mouth and swallowing up the river that the dragon was spewing from his mouth.
-17 So the dragon was enraged against the woman, and went off to make war with the rest of her seed, all3 who keep the commandments of God, and who hold fast to the testimony of Jesus.
+13 Now when the dragon saw that he was thrown down to the earth, he pursued7 the woman who had given birth to the male child.
+14 But she was given the two wings of the great eagle, so that she could fly into the wilderness to her place, where she is nourished for a time, times, and half a time away from the face of the serpent.
+15 And the serpent, following behind the woman, poured forth water from his mouth in order to sweep her away.
+16 But the earth gave help to the woman, opening its mouth and swallowing up the river that the dragon was spewing out of his mouth.
+17 So the dragon was enraged at the woman, and went off to wage war against the rest of her seed: all8 who keep the commandments of God, and who hold fast to the testimony of Jesus.

 - Or persecuted